All Episodes

 Unbelievable.

-Um one of the things I said when I came back, it's not going to take long for the American people to realize they're not there working for the American people.
+You know, one of the things I said when I came back, it's not going to take long for the American people to realize they're not there working for the American people.

-This their agenda, they're so fixated hating Donald Trump.
+Their agenda, they're so fixated hating Donald Trump.

-They're even willing to turn around completely on an issue as important as border security, and things have gotten Worse.
+They're even willing to turn around completely on an issue as important as border security, and things have gotten worse.

 Well, you're right.